 If you were hurt in a pedestrian accident, or a loved one was killed, statistics aren’t the first thing on your mind.
 We’re so sorry for your loss or injury, and we’re committed to getting you the compensation you deserve, so you can pay for the expenses that will arise, like hospital bills.

-Pedestrian Accident Injuries
+Pedestrian Accident Injuries in Philadelphia

-A pedestrian accident can often mean head injuries, spinal cord injuries, broken bones and lacerations, as well as death.
+A pedestrian accident can often mean head injuries, spinal cord injuries, broken bones, and lacerations, as well as death.
 All of these present a significant expense to victims and their families, and a pedestrian accident lawyer can help assure that victims are getting the compensation they deserve, and in cases of hit and run drivers, intoxicated, or otherwise impaired drivers special attention is granted to assure that both civil and criminal cases are pursued.

 Criminal charges against a reckless driver also fall short when it comes to making sure victims and their families are taken care of.
 These charges, while they can give victims and their families some peace of mind, are mainly designed to seek justice for any crime that may have been committed against society, and to take steps that will hopefully prevent another accident.
 Evidence discovered in a criminal case can certainly be used, but it may only truly help a victim when it is examined by a pedestrian accident lawyer.

-Safety Tips to Avoid Pedestrian Accidents
+Safety Tips to Avoid Pedestrian Accidents in Philly

 The best reaction to a pedestrian accident is to avoid them, and pedestrians, as well as drivers need to do their part.
 Stay on the side of the road, and whenever possible, use the sidewalk.
 Pedestrians should never walk on a limited access highway that is designated as a no pedestrian zone.
 They should cross the street at designated crosswalks during the appropriate times, rather than between intersections is also important not only for your own safety, but as a way to set an example for children who may come to believe that there are no rules to follow.